I said to myself, "you know what, I bought the flowers for her and she can do what she wants with them". I had evolved as an Alzheimer's caregiver.

 The flowers also make me happy because I learned a simple lesson.
 Long stem, short stem, hacking away at the flowers, drowning in water, it doesn't really matter.

-Alzheimer's Reading Room and an Alzheimer's caregiver.
-The blog contains more than 3,101 articles with more than 452,100 links on the Internet.
+Bob DeMarco is the Founder of the Alzheimer's Reading Room and an Alzheimer's caregiver.
 Bob lives in Delray Beach, FL.